Pneumococcal vaccines – frequently asked questions (FAQs)

 Pneumococcal disease is caused by Streptococcus pneumoniae bacteria (also known as pneumococci).

-These bacteria, which are often found in the nose and throat without causing disease – this is known as asymptomatic nasopharyngeal carriage – can spread to other people through saliva and mucus.
+These bacteria, which are often found in the nose and throat in children without causing disease – this is known as asymptomatic nasopharyngeal carriage – can spread to other people through saliva and mucus.

-Pneumococci can spread to other parts of the body, such as the middle ear, blood, brain and lungs, and can cause disease.
+Pneumococci, once infected, can spread to other parts of the body, such as the middle ear, blood, brain and lungs, to cause disease.

-The more severe forms of pneumococcal illnesses – where the bacteria enters body sites that are normally ‘sterile’ – are collectively known as invasive pneumococcal disease (IPD).
-IPD can be associated with severe long-term consequences and even death.
+The more severe forms of pneumococcal illnesses – where the bacteria enter body sites that are normally ‘sterile’ – are collectively known as invasive pneumococcal disease (IPD).
+IPD can lead to severe long-term consequences and even death.

 Who can get pneumococcal disease?